xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 In any case, after  the  next few installments in the series, the plan  is  to  upload to you a complete set of Units, and complete functioning compilers as  well.
-The  plan, in fact, is to have THREE compilers:  One for  a single-character version of TINY (to use  for  our  experiments), one for TINY and one for KISS.
+The  plan, in fact, is to have _three_ compilers:  One for  a single-character version of TINY (to use  for  our  experiments), one for TINY and one for KISS.
 I've pretty much isolated the differences between TINY and KISS, which are these: